Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 If you are fond of using Torrent clients to download stuff, this search engine will help you find the magnet links to the exact files when you try searching for a file through searX.
 When you access the settings (preferences) for searX, you would find a lot of advanced things to tweak from your end.

-General tweaks include – adding/removing search engines, rewrite HTTP to HTTPS, remove tracker arguments from URL, and so on.
+General tweaks include – adding/removing search engines, rewriting HTTP to HTTPS, removing tracker arguments from URLs, and so on.
 It’s all yours to control.
-The user experience may not be the best here but if you want to utilize multiple search engines while keeping your privacy in check, searX is a great alternative to Google.
+The user experience may not be the best here, but if you want to utilize multiple search engines while keeping your privacy in check, searX is a great alternative to Google.

-The only problem here is, you may not have a single domain active for the search engine.
-Hence, there are multiple searx instances, if the button below does not work, you should browse the list of instances to look for others or just host it yourself.
+The only problem here is you may not have a single domain active for the search engine.
+Hence, there are multiple searx instances, if the button below does not work, you should browse the list of instances to look for others or host it yourself.

 7. Peekier